SecureIdentityAlliance/osia/src/doc/02 - functional.rst

   is accordance with the legal requirement in each country.
   Civil registration is carried out primarily for the purpose of establishing the documents provided by the law." [#]_

-- The *Document Management System* (DMS) component.
-DMS is defined as a system to manage the production and issuance of physical documents like ID Cards, passports, driving licenses, etc.
+- The *Credential Management System* (CMS) component.
+CMS is defined as a system to manage the production and issuance of credentials such as ID Cards, passports, driving licenses, digital ID, etc.
 - The *Third Parties Services* component.

 .. list-table:: Components